Vegan Woman Denied Swiss Passport For ‘Being Too Annoying’

 Nancy Holten has been living in Switzerland from the age of eight.
 She is a fluent speaker of Swiss German and even has two children who are Swiss nationals.
-But alas, she is also ‘an annoying Vegan’, which is why she cannot have a Swiss passport of her own.
+But alas, she is also “an annoying Vegan,” which is why she cannot have a Swiss passport of her own.

-42-year old Vegan and animal-rights activist Nancy Holten was denied a request for a Swiss passport because she is a widely unpopular figure among the locals in the Swiss village where she lives.
-The left-wing Dutch activist had been widely campaigning against the local traditions of the village, particularly one involving 5-kilogram cow bells.
+42-year-old Vegan and animal-rights activist Nancy Holten was denied a request for a Swiss passport because she is a widely unpopular figure among the locals in the Swiss village where she lives.
+The left-wing Dutch activist had been widely campaigning against the local traditions of the village, particularly one involving five-kilogram cow bells.
 Her campaigns have made her an unpopular figure in Switzerland.

 Dutch vegan who moved to Switzerland denied Swiss passport because she is too annoying https://t.co/gaMasX5OIz pic.twitter.com/ACg9zf13kT